Reflecting on Generative AI and Education: Symposium + Workshop for the University of Tokyo Faculty and Staff

 • Please register through the event registration page.

-• You can register at any time before the event, but to group participants in advance, please register by December 2 (Monday) if possible.
+• You can register at any time before the event, but to group participants in advance, please register by December 2 (Monday) December 9 (Monday) if possible.
 You can register and participate in the workshop after that, but we appreciate your cooperation to register early.
+You are welcome to partially participate in the workshop based on your availability.

 • Contact: Information Systems Support Group, Information Systems Department